Pelagicore/qface-qtmqtt/README.md

     qface-qtmqtt counter.qface out

+To generate the code in the out folder.
 Now you can open the `out/out.pro` document.

+To not generate the app and the service implementation use

+    qface-qtmqtt counter.qface out --no-scaffold

+It will just generate the libraries in the out folder and it's up to you to integrate it into your project.

+Note: Please be aware the project makes use a SOURCE_DIR and BUILD_DIR qmake variables specified in a `.qmake.conf` file.

 # Playground